When it comes to polarized vs. non-polarized sunglasses, for most people, it usually comes down to a matter of preference.

 American Optical Original: U.S. military pilots have put their trust in the American Optical Original Sunglasses for over 50 years.

-What Sunglasses Did Tom Cruise Wear in Top Gun?
+Tom Cruise Wore Ray-Bans in Top Gun

 In the film Top Gun, Pete “Maverick” Mitchell, the character played by Tom Cruise, wore Ray-Ban RB3025 aviator sunglasses with gold frames and green lenses.